 Demographics

-Results of the comparisons of clinical and demographic variables between the AN patients’ group and the control group are presented in table 1.
+The results of the comparison of clinical and demographic variables between the AN patients’ group and the control group are presented in Table 1.

-Table 1: Results of t-tests comparing clinical and demographic variables of the AN patients’ group and the control group.
+Table 1: Results of t-tests comparing clinical and demographic variables of the AN patients’ group with those of the control group.